Skip to main content

 Use the built-in system metrics first — they cover performance, sentiment, interruptions, compliance, and more with no setup.
 Add custom metrics for business-specific needs.

-Always validate custom metrics in the Playground on representative calls before attaching them to policies.
+Always validate custom metrics in Studio on representative calls before attaching them to collectors.

 Instead of creating one complex LLM prompt that tries to measure everything, break it into focused metrics and combine them with a formula.